leomosley/dsd_cw2/README.md

 along with inserts of mock data to test/prove functionalty of the database.

 ## Installation
 First create and connect to the database using your psql shell.
+Replace `YOUR_DATABASE` with whatever you wish to name the database.

 ```sh
 CREATE DATABASE YOUR_DATABASE;